Smart City Mobility

 - A single fare card that allows consumers to travel anywhere in the city, using all available public transport options, with one rechargeable fare card

 Why Should Your City Implement Smart City Transport?

 Important benefits of smart city transport include:

-- Quality of life — improving the efficiency and accessibility of public transport improves quality of life and saves expenses for citizens, and makes a city more attractive for tourists.
+- Quality of life: improving the efficiency and accessibility of public transport improves the quality of life and saves expenses for citizens, and makes a city more attractive to tourists.

 Fully implementing smart city transport is a complex exercise that can take years.
 How can cities start small, implementing some smart transport capabilities that will immediately provide value?

 We suggest a three-phase model of smart city transport implementation, which starts with transport optimization based on readily available information (without new sensors information systems), continues with the implementation of lightweight infrastructure such as route information management and ends with the heavier infrastructure, such as advanced vehicle tracking.